Decking at Franklin Building Supply

 Beautiful and Sustainable

 There is no denying that wood decks provide a natural, timeless beauty.
-There are many different types of wood that can be effectively used for decking.
+There are many types of wood that can be effectively used for decking.
 Some are more resilient than others and each provides its own unique look.
 Redwood and cedar are generally the most popular wood choice.
 They are abundantly available, moderately priced and sustainably harvested, making them perfect choices.
 Pine and fir (often pressure treated) are also occasionally used for decks because they are less expensive, but they are also not as resilient as Redwood and are more susceptible to warping and splitting.
 There are also many exotic hardwood options available by special order that can bring a stunning and unique look to your outdoor living space – call us today to find out more about what hardwoods are available.

 Wood decks do require maintenance – in general, they will need to be either painted, or stained and sealed every 2-3 years.
 A typical, well-maintained redwood deck will last 15-20 years.
 A fir/pine deck can last 10-15 years.
 Amazingly, some hardwoods (like ipe) have been shown to last more than 70 years.
 One benefit of re-staining and re-treating your deck is that you have the option to choose a different color to highlight different features, or compliment a new house color without fully replacing the material.